erhsparks/app_academy_prepwork/w1/README.md

 #### Exercises
 - Complete problems 07-11 of [Test First Ruby][test-first-ruby].
-Do not complete any of the other exercises; we will do these later.
+Do not complete any of the other exercises.
 - [MyHashSet][my-hash-set]

 [my-hash-set]: ./w1d4/exercises/my-hash-set.md